fractal-academy/qonsoll-form/README.md

     history.push(path)
   }
 ```
-Other optional properties: `showHeader`, `translations`, `wrapperPaddings` (all are the same as in `FormsAll`) and `customQuestionTypes` - if you need to configure question type list (to remove excess question types), configure following array and propagate it through property:
+Other optional properties: `customHeader` (propagate node for custom header and `null` to hide it), `translations`, `wrapperPaddings` (all are the same as in `FormsAll`) and `customQuestionTypes` - if you need to configure question type list (to remove excess question types), configure following array and propagate it through property:

 ```sh
 [